adopted-ember-addons/emberx-select/README.md

 `value` changes, the corresponding option becomes selected.

-Whenever the select tag receives a change event, it will fire `on-change` action.
+Whenever the select tag receives a change event, it will fire `onChange` action.
 This is the default action that is fired but not the only event that's available.